Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport: LESA in FMD and RbR+ Models

 Figure~\ref{fig:lesa_multipoles_s20_s90} displays the time-dependent evolution of the amplitudes of the monopole (${l=0}$, dotted lines) and of the dipole (${l=1}$, solid lines, scaled by a factor of 3 compared to Equation~\eqref{eqn:lnf_dipole}) of the total electron lepton-number flux (evaluated as lab-frame quantities at a radius of ${r = 400\unitspace\mathrm{km}}$) for all of our 3D simulations.
 To visualize the evolution of the dipole direction, the polar and azimuthal angles of the dipole vector\footnote{For the dipole direction of the lepton-number flux, we use the multipole coefficients ${c^{m}_{1} (r)}$ as components of the direction vector, which we then transform into spherical polar coordinates.
 This procedure is equivalent to the analysis of the dipole direction of the shock radius (see Equations~(11) and (12) and the associated explanations in Paper~I).} are shown as functions of time after bounce in Figure~\ref{fig:lesa_direction_s20_s90}.

-All of our simulations, both with RbR+ and FMD neutrino transport, exhibit dipole components that grow with time and reach between $\sim$30\% and more than 100\% of the monopole amplitude at the end of the calculations.
+All of our simulations, both with RbR+ and FMD neutrino transport, exhibit dipole components that grow with time and reach between $\sim$10\% and more than 30\% (keeping in mind the scaling in Figure~\ref{fig:lesa_multipoles_s20_s90} by a factor of 3) of the monopole amplitude at the end of the calculations.
 While the individual characteristics of the evolution differ from model to model, a clear correlation can be observed in all cases between the time when the dipole amplitude reaches a substantial fraction of the monopole and the time when the direction of the dipole approaches a fairly stable state with only slow and modest subsequent migration.
 This can be most clearly seen in the SN runs for the s9.0 progenitor, for example around 200\,ms p.b.\ in models `s9.0 FMD L' and `s9.0 RbR+ H', and at $\sim$350\,ms in `s9.0 FMH H', whereas in model `s9.0 RbR+ L' the latitudinal angle reaches a well-defined value after about 100\,ms while the azimuthal angle continues to drift until $\sim$350\,ms p.b.
 But this motion takes place in a rather small region around the pole of the grid since $\theta_\mathrm{lnf}\gtrsim +70^\circ$ (compare Figures~\ref{fig:lesa_multipoles_s20_s90} and \ref{fig:lesa_direction_s20_s90}).